dmcquay/katas/2024/2024-06-04-star-formation-simulator/README.md

 - collision account for volume. larger particles should collide at greater distance from center.
 - Increase local volume and/or density
 - Decrease particle mass to more realistic value
+- Store env vars in separate files
+- Store config in simulation output file.
+Store the state when stopped.
+Support resume.

 # render ideas